mainaksingha01/APPLeNet/README.md

 ## Bibtex

-Please cite our work if you use our work.
+Please cite our work if you use our code and v2 datasets.
 Thanks.

 ```
 @inproceedings{singha2023applenet,